Preventing Drowsy Driving: Spotting The Signs of Fatigue & Taking ActionUpdated Dec. 14, 2020

 Take regular breaks!

 This last point is perhaps the most important, yet it is something that most drivers fail to do when traveling long distance.
 Ideally, you should aim for a break of 10 to 20 minutes every 2 hours.
 When you stop, get out of your vehicle for some fresh air and walk around a little to wake up your body.
-You will feel noticeable more alert when you resume driving.
+You will feel noticeably more alert when you resume driving.

 Listening to your body